A primer on semiconvex functions in general potential theories: Preface

-Having recalled the context of the prequel that will be presented here, some declarations of intent are in order.
-The present work was born with the purpose of unifying and harmonizing the two articles \cite{hlqc} and \cite{hlae} and of Harvey and Lawson on quasi-convex functions and their use in general potential theories, which were deposited in the arXiv in 2016.
-These two preprints are full of foundational aspects of non-smooth analysis, some well known, others less well known and many new things.
-In particular, the two unpublished manuscripts contain many refinements and efficient use of quasi-convex functions for unifying and simplifying many aspects of the conventional viscosity theory, and as such, merit a comprehensive and unified presentation.
+Some declarations of intent are also in order.
+The present work was born with the purpose of unifying and harmonizing the two articles \cite{hlqc} and \cite{hlae} of Harvey and Lawson on semiconvex functions and their use in general potential theories, which were deposited in the arXiv in 2016.
+These two preprints are full of foundational aspects of non-smooth analysis, some well-known, others less well-known and many new things.
 The authors of this work are extremely grateful to Harvey and Lawson for their encouragement to attempt this synthesis, which was the basis of the Master's Thesis of the second author, supervised by the first author.

-It should be noted that the present work is more than a mere merging of the two preprints \cite{hlqc} and \cite{hlae}, whose combined length is less than one third of the present work.
+This book is more than a mere merging of the two preprints \cite{hlqc} and \cite{hlae}, whose combined length is less than one third of the present work.
 Beyond the question of length, the current presentation benefits from the numerous developments in the theory over the past decade.
-The last three paragraphs of the introduction will indicate what is ``new'' here.
-Finally, we should mention that there are many instances of lost opportunities of synergy between general nonlinear potential theories and nonlinear PDEs, with many concepts being discovered independently in the two realms.
-We will focus on one such example in the discussion of the Jensen and S{\l}odkowski Lemmas towards the end of this introduction.
-Another major aim of this work is to contribute to the many opportunities for productive interplay between these two realms.
-The reader may also want to consult the introductions of \cite{chlp} and \cite{hpsurvey} for a more organic discussion.
+A discussion of what is ``new'' here can be found in the commentary section of the introduction.

+This book is aimed at a wide audience, including professional mathematicians working in fully nonlinear PDEs as well as masters and doctoral students with interest in mathematical analysis.
+On the one hand, the book collects a wealth of results (some classical and some new) on how to treat second order differentiability in a pointwise manner for functions which are merely semicontinuous and the (viscosity) subharmonics in general potential theories.
+As such, we believe that much of this material should be more widely known by working mathematicians.
+On the other hand, much of the book has been tested in the classroom in the context of a master’s level course on the foundations of the viscosity theory for fully nonlinear elliptic PDEs.